 He was exiled to a house on the edge of town high atop the hill that afforded a view of the surrounding valleys.

-During his stay there, he witnessed the abject poverty in Aliano and the surrounding area that truly was “The Shame of Italy”.
+During his stay there, he witnessed the abject poverty in Aliano and the surrounding area which truly was “The Shame of Italy”.

 His sister came out from the North to visit him and stayed in Matera for a period.
-She wrote to Carlo of the abject poverty she witnessed there.
+She wrote to Carlo about the abject poverty she witnessed there.

 Back then the Sassi consisted of crumbling medieval buildings and caves dug into the rocks for shelter.
 These caves would house entire families who shared living space with herd animals for the warmth they provided in the cold Winter months.